bugwiji/hello-world/README.md

 # hello-world
-This is my first comit as Busi
+This is my first commit as Busi
+Adding changes manually.